Student FAQs

 Who are the current Feminist & Gender Studies minors?

-List of current Feminist & Gender Studies minors.
+Click here to see a list of current Feminist & Gender Studies majors and minors.

-List of Feminist & Gender Studies major and minor alumni.
+Click here to see a list of Feminist & Gender Studies alumni.

 What can I do with a Feminist & Gender Studies minor after graduating?

-You can also read our Alumni Spotlight column and see our news and events to get an up-close look at what other students have done since graduating.
+You can also read our Alumni Spotlight column and see our news and events to see some of what other students have done since graduating.